 - Route I includes the public and guest rooms and the hunting hall, and the shooting range.
 It costs 210 CZK per person.

 - Route II includes the oldest area of the castle, plus the chapel, elevator and armoury.
 It also costs 210 CZK.

 - Route III includes the private dwellings of the family of Franz Ferdinand and is slightly more expensive, costing 310 CZK.

 Route I is the most popular choice, as it provides the most to see on tour.
 Route III, however, is the most spectacular, as it transports you back to the time of the Austro-Hungarian Empire.
 Route III is limited to 8 people per hour, so it is best to book in advance.
 You can save money if you go on a Czech speaking tour rather than an English one, and you will be given an audioguide in English for when you go round.

 Tip: leave time to explore the beautifully landscaped grounds around the Castle.

 April and October – Tuesday-Friday, 9 am-3 pm; Saturday-Sunday, 9 am-4 pm

 November-March – CLOSED

-40 km to 50 km south east of Prague, you can take a bus from Roztyly metro station to Benešov u Prahy (40 CZK, takes 40 minutes) or train from Main Station to Benešov u Prahy.
+40 km to 50 km south-east of Prague, you can take a bus from Roztyly metro station to Benešov u Prahy (40 CZK, takes 40 minutes) or train from Main Station to Benešov u Prahy.
 Chateau is just 2.5km from a town.
 Bus no.2 runs from a stop on Dukelská, approx. 400m north of the train station to the Chateau car park.
-You can also book excursion online.
+You can also book an excursion online.